Could this finally be MG’s comeback car?

 - Tiny dealer network

-Ignore what the badges and bodywork graphics proclaim, this is the new MG XS, a small SUV that will expand the MG range to three models when it arrives in showrooms towards the end of 2017.
+Forget any misty-eyed memories of the early-2000s sports saloon of the same name, the new MG ZS is a small SUV that will expand the Sino-British brand’s range to three models when it arrives in showrooms towards the end of 2017.

-Cars like the Renault Captur, Nissan Juke and Ford EcoSport give that little bit of extra space, height and styling appeal over their supermini counterparts, but aren’t especially sophisticated, which could allow MG to compete on a level playing field.
+Cars such as the Ford EcoSport, Kia Stonic, Nissan Juke and Renault Captur give that little bit extra space, height and styling appeal over their supermini counterparts, but aren’t especially sophisticated, which could allow MG to compete on a level playing field.

 New styling for a new direction

-Overall, the styling of the car is successful, and wouldn’t look out of place in the line-up of Hyundai or Kia, for example.
-The worst complaint is that the wheels look small, despite being 17 inches in diameter.
+Overall, the styling of the car is successful; the worst complaint is that the wheels look small, despite being 17-inches in diameter.

 Slim engine range and competitive prices